My great escapes

 By the end of my time at GU, I knew most of the night security guys by name, and they’d often joke about leaving me to lock up the campus after they went home.
 Getting to know the security team at the place you work cuts you some additional slack you may not otherwise earn – simply because you can cheerfully chat to them about the physical infrastructure of the place, and express your love of locations, security guards will often know of some rather cool spots.
 Usually spots where they tend to head if they want a quiet cigarette or a 10 minute break on the rounds.
 It also helps to walk with the security team a few times, if you’re finishing up when they come around, walk along with them, and get to know the crew.
 They’re usually a bit lonely on the patrols, and someone being friendly and interested in the work goes a long way to brightening a shift.

 - I had one incident with the GU security team after I was hauling borrowed gear back on campus one night.
-Somebody had seen me carrying loads of computer gear (six cases, three monitors and two large black bags of keyboards and mice etc) from my car back to my office.
+Somebody had seen me carrying loads of computer gear (six cases, three monitors and two large black bags of keyboards and mice etc) from my car back to my office. details on more top gaming monitors right now.
 Early that week, there had been a robbery of computers from somewhere on campus, and the person who saw me put two and two together for a score of five.
 Computers+person = crime was the logic, not considering that the computers were going INTO campus from a car, and not the criminally logical reverse.
 I’d finished hauling all the junk up to my office when there was a knock at the door.

 - Given it was rather late at night, and I was in a roomful of expensive computer gear, and I was in the process of getting changed from my cargo hauling gear back into my suit to go home, I ignored the knock.
 Next thing I know, there’s a fumbling of keys at the door, and the sound of the lock.
 I grab the nearest large weapon (Hint: This is not recommended practice for greeting security), leap across the room to open the door to see if it was fight or flight time.
 Security identified themselves and I discarded the weapon to open the door.
 At this point, I was pumped because I thought they were hostiles.
 They were pumped because they thought they’d caught a thief.Here’s where it got interesting and tricky – once again, I didn’t have my staff id with me, so I had to prove who I was (photo ID licence verified I was Stephen Dann), why I was here (returning computer gear) and whether I was entitled to be here (the sign on the door and the keys to the office helped a lot, but not 100% ).
 Security were not amused with me this time, for several reasons: